CodeKnight314/Image-classification-Pytorch/README.md

 If you have any suggestions, feel free to email me: richardgtang@gmail.com

 Note: All pretrained models are done on ImageNet100 due to resource constraints with stored default configs.
-Download link of ImageNet100 dataset can be found here.
+Download link of ImageNet100 dataset can be found on [kaggle](https://www.kaggle.com/datasets/wilyzh/imagenet100)

 ## Results
 | Model         | ImageNet100 (Accuracy/Precision/Recall)       | CIFAR-10 (Accuracy/Precision/Recall)          | MNIST (Accuracy/Precision/Recall)           |